 Cottonwood Pass is a high mountain pass at an elevation of 3.696m (12,126ft) above the sea level, located on the boundary between Chaffee and Gunnison counties, in the U.S. state of Colorado.
 The road to the summit provides a beautiful scenic drive.
-It's one of the highest mountain roads of Colorado.
+It's one of the highest roads of Colorado.

 The road to reach the summit, from Buena Vista to the east, is called Chaffee County Road 306, but near the summit the road name changes to Gunnison County Road 209 as it continues to the west.
 After long-term closures (3 years) and heavy construction, the road to the summit was fully paved the entire way from Buena Vista to Taylor Park Reservoir (and to Crested Butte and/or Gunnison) on 2019.
 The newly paved west side is wide and smooth, no problem for any type of vehicle.
 As before, the road won’t be plowed in the winter.
 Additional improvements to come include two 11-foot travel lanes with shoulders, guardrails, protection from rockfall, and additional parking areas at the summit and Denny Creek.
 It’s said to be one of the highest paved passes in America.